GobblesGobbles

 Sources: The Washington Post · Compass Vermont

-Texas Just Raised Its Cottage Food Revenue Cap to $150,000 — Almost Double What It Was
+Texas Triples Its Cottage Food Revenue Cap to $150,000

-On September 1, 2025, Texas Senate Bill 541 takes effect, lifting the state's cottage food annual sales cap from roughly $75,000 to $150,000 and broadening the list of foods home producers can legally sell.
-The new ceiling covers nearly any homemade food — baked goods, jams, candies, most non-perishable prepared foods — with specific carve-outs for meat, poultry, seafood, and low-acid canned goods that carry genuine botulism risk.
+On September 1, 2025, Texas Senate Bill 541 takes effect, raising the state's cottage food annual sales cap from $50,000 to $150,000 — indexed for inflation — and broadening the list of foods home producers can legally sell.
+The law flips its previous model: instead of listing what you can sell, it now lists what you cannot.
+Excluded categories include meat, poultry, seafood, ice products, low-acid canned goods, raw milk, and CBD/THC products.
+Nearly everything else is fair game.

 Source: Cottage Food License

-New York Has No Revenue Cap at All — Here's What That Actually Means for Home Producers
+New York Has No Revenue Cap — Here's What the Registration Process Actually Looks Like

-Most cottage food producers live and die by a number: $25,000 in Arizona, $50,000 in California, $150,000 in Texas starting this fall.
+Most cottage food producers live and die by a number: $25,000 in Arizona, $50,000 in California.
 New York has no number.
-Under the state's Home Processing Exemption, there is no annual sales ceiling — a home baker in Buffalo or Brooklyn can legally generate as much revenue as demand allows, without a single state-mandated home inspection.
+Under the state's Home Processing Exemption, there is no annual sales ceiling — a home baker in Buffalo or Brooklyn can legally generate as much revenue as demand allows.

-For farmers' market vendors and online pre-order operations in particular, New York's framework is worth studying carefully even if you're not a New York resident.
+For farmers' market vendors and online pre-order operations, New York's framework is worth studying carefully even if you're not a New York resident.
 The argument it makes — that registration plus labeling can substitute for revenue caps as a consumer protection mechanism — is the same argument advocates are making in statehouses across the country.

 Source: StandScout